jamshedseebiz/Api-request/README.md

-                                                         GET API:
+                                                         GET :

-If you have a GET API, you can use it to obtain data from a server, but you cannot create, update, or delete data.
-In this method, you are simply requesting information from the server.
-  The approach is stateless, meaning each request is independent, but it still requires a request to the server to retrieve data.

-Real Life Example:
+Real-Life Example on Facebook:
-When you visit a weather website to check the current weather in your city, the backend uses a GET request.
-You are only asking for information from the server without creating or updating any data.
+When you open your Facebook news feed, a GET API request is used.
+You are retrieving data like your friends posts, comments, and updates from the server.
+You're only viewing the information without creating  updating anything.

+Example: When you refresh your news feed, all the posts are loaded onto your screen via a GET request.

                                                         POST:

- The POST method is used to create new resources on the server, such as adding a new entry or record.

-Real Life Example:
-When you write a new blog post and publish it on a website, a POST request is sent to the server to create the new post.
+When you post a new status, upload a photo, or comment on something, a POST request is used.
+This sends new information to the server and creates a new resource.

- Pressing the submit button sends the data to the server.
+Example: You write a status update like "Feeling Happy" and post it.
+A POST request creates this new post on the server.

                                                         PUT: